Program planning and family recruitment should begin at least two months prior to the seven week program.

 - Each facilitator is responsible for three or four families and works with the same families each week.

-Professional training by Iowa State University Master Trainers is required in order to be certified to facilitate the Strengthening Families Program: For Parents and Youth 10-14 (SFP 10-14) with families in your community.
+Professional training by Iowa State University National Trainers is required in order to be certified to facilitate the Strengthening Families Program: For Parents and Youth 10-14 (SFP 10-14) with families in your community.
 Get more information on scheduling a training.

 A school, house of faith, or community center are appropriate locations.
 At least two rooms (one for youth and one for parents) are required for each session, with family sessions taking place in the larger of the two rooms.